PabloReszczynski/magento-topsort/README.md

 - **Enabled sponsored products in catalog/search**: Set to *Yes* in order to start running auction with sponsored products in catalog and search views of the site.
 - **Amount of sponsored products to render**: Specifies the maximum amount of sponsored products that might be displayed on the page.
 - **Add sponsored products if amount of products greater than**: You may avoid displaying sponsored products if the catalog or search result pages have too few items on it.
-- **Sponsored product label text:**: The text for the label that will be displayed on top of sponsored products in the list of products.
+- **Sponsored product label text**: The text for the label that will be displayed on top of sponsored products in the list of products.

 ## Limitations